TakahiroSuzukiqq/customer-contract-prediction-app/README.md

-*when you do prediction means press the button it cost me(amazon charge me), so don't predict too much.
+*when you do prediction means press the button it cost me(amazon charge me), so just removed AWS IAM access key & secret key.